 What is a ‘limited cost trader’?

-According to the HMRC technical note, this is defined as a business which has a VAT-inclusive expenditure of either:
+According to the HMRC technical note (and confirmed in VAT Notice 733), this is defined as a business which has a VAT-inclusive expenditure of either:

 - less than 2% of their VAT inclusive turnover in a prescribed accounting period

 - greater than 2% of their VAT inclusive turnover but less than £1000 per annum if the prescribed accounting period is one year (if it is not one year, the figure is the relevant proportion of £1000)